DINIT-SERVICE(5) Dinit - service management system DINIT-SERVICE(5)

 Specifies a file containing value assignments for environment variables, in the same format recognised by the dinit command's --env-file option (see dinit(8)).
 The file is read when the service is loaded, therefore values from it can be used in variable substitutions (see VARIABLE SUBSTITUTION).
 Variable substitution is not performed on the env-file property value itself.
 If the path is not absolute, it is resolved relative to the directory containing the service description.

 Indicates whether the service should automatically restart if it stops, including due to unexpected process termination or a dependency stopping.
+Specifying on-failure for a process or bgprocess service causes the service to be restarted only when the exit status of the service process is non-zero, or if the process was terminated via a signal (other than SIGHUP, SIGINT, SIGUSR1, SIGUSR2 or SIGTERM, which indicate deliberate termination).
+Specifying on-failure for any other type of service is the same as specifying false (the service will not restart automatically).
 Note that if a service stops due to user request, automatic restart is inhibited.
 The default is to automatically restart.

 Applies only to process and bgprocess services.
 When set to true/yes, if the process terminates unexpectedly (i.e. without a stop order having been issued), an automatic process restart is performed, without first stopping any dependent services and without the service changing state.
 The normal restart restrictions (such as restart-limit-count) apply.